How Do I…?

 Unlike majors — which are a mandatory aspect of the B.S.E. and A.B. degrees and are selected at standard times — certificates are optional and each certificate program sets its own deadlines for admission.
 For this reason, you must read the information on each certificate in the Undergraduate Announcement or on each program’s website.
 Some programs, such as Finance or Global Health and Health Policy, require students to apply at the end of their sophomore year.
 Other certificates offer more flexible deadlines.
 Almost all require some form of independent work in senior year as well as coursework, so it is almost always necessary to apply for a certificate before the beginning of senior year.

 How do I pursue an independent concentration?

 If you are absolutely convinced that your academic interests cannot be served adequately by any existing departmental concentration or certificate program, you may apply to be an independent concentrator.
 This requires you to devise a rigorous and coherent program of studies with the support and mentorship of at least two faculty advisers (from different departments).
 You should schedule a preliminary consultation with your residential college dean once you have developed your proposal.
-Further information about the program is available here.

 When should I start thinking about independent work topics?

 The short answer — it’s never too early.
 You can start thinking about possible independent work well before you select your major.
 In fact, considering the possibility of conducting research on a particular topic can help in the process of finalizing your choice of major.
 The seeds of many junior papers and senior thesis topics are often planted in courses taken early on in a student’s Princeton career.
 So you should always be approaching your coursework with the thought that it could provide the starting point for independent work, and that it could provide a possible faculty adviser, should you ultimately choose to major in that particular field of study.

 How do I find a faculty adviser for independent work?